aambrioso1/presentations/programming_hcc_2022/programming_for_math_HCC_2022.md

 ### Introduction to Python
 * Description
 * Some ways to run a Python program
-** Install Python on your system from Python.org and use a text editor ** Install Anaconda
+    * Install Python on your system from Python.org and use a text editor
+    * Install Anaconda
-** Open an account with PythonAnywhere.com
+    * Open an account with PythonAnywhere.com
-** Install the PyCharm IDE
+    * Install the PyCharm IDE
-** Install Visual Studio Code and the Python extension
+    * Install Visual Studio Code and the Python extension

 ### Language basics
 * print
 * data types including f-strings
+* exponentiation
 * conditionals
 * loops
 * functions

 * import
-** Standard Libraries
+    * Standard Libraries
-** third party libraries
+    * third party libraries

 ### The Average Value Function
 Derive formula for computing the integral based on the average value functions